 Meet the 2025 Fellows

-GWA is proud to announce the 2025 Women in Health Innovation Fellows.
-This year’s cohort includes 13 exceptional leaders from China, Germany, Hong Kong, India, Japan, Pakistan, Singapore, Sri Lanka, Thailand, the UK, and the US.
-They represent a diverse range of fields, including health tech startups, healthcare management, public health, biotech, food and nutrition, and wellness industries.
+GWA is proud to announce our 2025 Women in Health Innovation Fellows.
+This year, 14 outstanding leaders from China, Germany, Hong Kong, India, Indonesia, Japan, Pakistan, Singapore, Sri Lanka, Thailand, the United Kingdom, and the United States will gather in Boston, Massachusetts, for a week of connection and collaboration.

 • Petty Chen - Global Women Asia 2025 Fellow